Enenche Akogwu

-Early and Personal life
+Early life

 Akogwu was born on 30 March 1980 to Jonah and Agnes Akogwu, his father died in 2010, he assumed the responsibility of taking care of the family after his father's death.
 His mother said he loved being a reporter and as a kid, he would go out in the city to see what was happening and then return home to tell the family.
 His friend and colleague, Idris Jibrin, says that he used to go to Akogwu for advice on his own stories.
 Akogwu graduated from Benue State University in 2004.

 Career

 At the time of his death, Akogwu was a reporter and camera operator for Channels Television, a privately owned station based in Lagos.
 His work mainly focused on human rights, politics, and war.
 He began working for Channels TV in 2010, as a correspondent in Abuja, the capital of Nigeria.
 He was later assigned to a position in Kano, Nigeria, where he worked until his passing.
 However, he did cover news stories all across the northern region of Nigeria.